Search

 4. The essential role of specialized agencies

-Expertise in valuation and market knowledge
+Expertise in market valuation and knowledge

 Mastering negotiation

-Personalized monitoring and qualified network
+Personalized support and a qualified network

 Added value for the seller